CharlesTaylor7/uk-tax-calculator/README.md

 If you'd like to build and run the application locally a docker-compose.yml file is provided for convenience.

-You can run the application with just
+You can run the application like so
 ```
+# apply migrations
+docker compose --profile migrate up --build

+# run database + web server
 docker compose up --build
 ```